rtsh13/Topic-Modeling-and-Classification/README.md

 # Topic Modeling

 Topic modeling is a type of statistical modeling for discovering the abstract “topics” that occur in a collection of documents.
-This script performs *Topic Modelling* using algorithms mentioned below.
+This script performs *Topic Modeling* using algorithms mentioned below.
 Further more,other algorithms like LSA,PSLA,lda2vec can also be implemented

 ## Algorithms used
 * Latent Dirichlet Allocation(LDA)